 Here you will witness the transformation of water, solar and wind energy into electricity.
 Use interactive wind models and a variety of turbines to determine which machines are the most effective.
 Test wind speed using fun anemometers and step inside our wind machine to feel its power.
 Archimedes’ screw and other machines will teach about harnessing the power of water.

 Did you know that wetlands clean the water, provide habitats for many plants and animals, and help control flooding?
 They are a great resource for our state.
 The plants in our wetlands are all native Texas wetland plants.
-This gallery gives you the opportunity to walk on boardwalks through grass tunnels and see the plants and animals that make up large parts of our great state.
+This gallery gives you the opportunity to walk on trails, over bridges, around the wetlands, and to see the plants and animals that make up large parts of our great state.

 Our version of a bounce house in the air, our very special, 32-foot fabricated tree lends itself to 'sky-walking' as you are suspended over the trail below.
 Walk in the Clouds allows kids to scurry about in safe, canopy netting.
 Pretend to be a squirrel or raccoon; crawl, walk or jump around the nets; and enjoy a view of the ground below.
 Brave the trees the way small animals do and feel the thrill of life high in the sky.

 Here you will see how plants and animals live and thrive together in a woodland ecosystem.
 Walk the woodland trails and you will see that habitats provide shelter, space, food and water to the plants and animals that live there.
 As you pass the signs for habitat needs, look around at all the models and exhibits that show how people, plants and animals interact and how they adapt to changing environments.
 They might change their behavior or develop a new skill like climbing.
 The way they look might change over time.
 A change in their coloring could help them blend into their environment and avoid becoming prey.